 12899

 If development follows the normal path, the lung bud becomes the trachea and bronchi, with subsequent branching into small airways.
 The foregut becomes the mature esophagus.
-However, if anything along this pathway goes awry, tracheal and/or esophageal abnormalities result.
+The trachea and esophagus are divided by a septum which prevents food from entering the respiratory tract.
+However, if anything along this pathway goes awry, tracheal and/or esophageal abnormalities result, often creating a connection between the two tubes.

 Tracheoesophageal Fistula